Mastermind (Jason Wyngarde): Fictional character biography

-During the "Empyre" storyline, Mastermind is among the mutants that were revived and residing on Krakoa.
-When Magik calls for the psychic mutants to come to Genosha and deal with a Cotati seed pod that is weak against psychic attacks, Mastermind is among the psychic mutants that answer the call.
-He is among those who witness Magik's fight with the Cotatinaught.
+Years after his death, Mastermind is resurrected by the Five during the Krakoan Age.
+During the "Empyre" event, Mastermind is among the psychic mutants who assist Magik in dealing with a Cotati seed pod.

 Characteristics

 Powers and abilities

 Mastermind has the mutant ability to cast exceptionally realistic psionic illusions.
 He can psionically cause other people to see, hear, feel, smell, and taste things that do not actually exist.
 For example, he can make himself look and sound like a different person, or look and feel like a wall, or even seem invisible.
 He can use his powers to duplicate himself.
 The range of Mastermind's powers is wide enough to affect an entire city.
 He is even capable of affecting telepaths as powerful as Professor X and Jean Grey, although to manipulate Dark Phoenix he required an amplifying device called a "mind-tap mechanism" provided by the White Queen that enabled him to project illusions directly into the entity's mind, so that the entity "saw" them, and to monitor the entity's thoughts, both over great distances.